-6 Off-Chain Exchange of Customer Information between VASPs
+6. Off-Chain Exchange of Customer Information between VASPs

-For virtual asset transfers, the travel rule requires that originating VASPs obtain and hold the required and accurate originator information, and the required beneficiary information.
-They are also required to submit this information to the beneficiary VASP and make it available upon request to appropriate authorities (see Paragraph 7(b) of [6]).
-Traditionally, this information includes the originator's name, account number, address, the identity of the Originator-VASP, the amount, execution date, and the identity of the Beneficiary-VASP.
-Additionally, the side of the Beneficiary-VASP, for incoming asset transfers the VASP must obtain and hold information regarding the beneficiary's name, account number, address and other beneficiary identifiers.
+For virtual asset transfers, the Travel Rule requires that originating VASPs obtain and hold the required and accurate originator information, and the required beneficiary information.
+They are also required to submit this information to the beneficiary VASP and make it available upon request to appropriate authorities (FATF, 2019b, Para.
+7(b)).
+Traditionally, this information includes the originator's name, account number, address, the identity of the Originator-VASP, the amount, execution date and the identity of the Beneficiary-VASP.
+Additionally, on the side of the Beneficiary-VASP, for the incoming asset transfers, the VASP must obtain and hold information regarding the beneficiary's name, account number, address and other beneficiary identifiers.

-In the context of blockchain systems as the medium of transacting using public keys, the scope of information regarding the customer (originator and beneficiary) must now include their public key information - or what is referred to as the "address" in the blockchain colloquial terminology.
-As we suggested in Section 3, this account information must now include (i) key ownership information and (ii) key operator information for the customer's public-private keys used on the blockchain.
-As further discussed in Section 4 and as illustrated in Figure 2, an Originator-VASP must retain key ownership information and key operator information for (a) the Originator-VASP itself, (b) the originator customer, (c) the Beneficiary-VASP, and (d) the beneficiary customer.
+In the context of blockchain systems as the medium of transacting using public keys, the scope of information regarding the customers (originator and beneficiary) must now include their public-key information - or what is referred to as the "address" in the blockchain colloquial terminology.
+As we suggested in Sec.
+3, this account information must now include (i) key ownership information and (ii) key operator information for the customer's public-private keys used on the blockchain.
+As further discussed in Sec.
+4 and as illustrated in Fig. 2, an Originator-VASP must retain key ownership information and key operator information for (a) the Originator-VASP itself, (b) the originator customer, (c) the Beneficiary-VASP and (d) the beneficiary customer.